 5.12 Will CD-i play Sony Electronic Book (Data Discman) titles?

 When Sony first announced Electronic Book, they promised to make the system CD-i compatible in the near future.
-For this, a CD-i application would be included on the discs.
-But some years later, Sony officially announced to Philips that this was not going to happen.
-This announcement was never made available to general public.
+To accomplish this, a CD-i application would be included on the discs.
+In reality this never happened.
 Hence, an Electronic Book disc cannot be played on a CD-i player.

 5.13 Will CD-i play Super Video-CD?

-Super Video-CD is an extension to the Video-CD specification, set up by the original Video-CD licensees (Philips, Sony, JVC and Matsushita) in 1999.
-Super Video-CD uses DVD-quality MPEG-2 video on a standard CD which runs at variable bit rates up to double speed (2.8 kbps).
+Super Video-CD is an extension to the Video-CD specification, defined by the original Video-CD creators (Philips, Sony, JVC and Matsushita) in 1999.
+Super Video-CD uses DVD-quality MPEG-2 video on a standard CD which runs at variable bit rates up to double CD speed (2.8 Mbps).
 This allows for 35 to 70 minutes of high quality video on a regular CD.
-Super Video-CD is a cheap way of making discs that are playable on compatible DVD-Video players using a regular CD-Recorder.
+Super Video-CD is a cheap way of making discs that are playable on compatible DVD-Video players, by using a regular CD-recorder.

-Since Super Video-CD uses MPEG-2 video compression instead of MPEG-1 that is used in CD-i, and because of the fact that the disc can be played up to double speed of which a CD-i player is not capable, a Super Video-CD cannot be played on a CD-i player.
-Therefore, the CD-i application that is mandatory for Video-CD is not available on a Super Video-CD.
+Since Super Video-CD uses MPEG-2 video compression instead of MPEG-1 that is used in CD-i, and because of the fact that the disc are played up to double speed, of which a CD-i player is not capable, a Super Video-CD cannot be played on a CD-i player.
+Therefore, the CD-i application that is mandatory for Video-CD is also not included on a Super Video-CD.

 5.14 Will CD-i play Super Audio-CD?

-Super Audio-CD was introduced by Philips and Sony in 1999 as the succesor of the popular Audio-CD.
-The system uses a new audio encoding technique called DSD (Direct Stream Digital), which comes way much closer to the original analogue audio quaility than PCM which is used for regular Audio-CDs.
-To store the large amounts of data that are needed for DSD, a Super Audio-CD uses a DVD-like high density disc.
+Super Audio-CD was introduced by Philips and Sony in 1999 as a high-end successor to the popular Audio-CD.
+The system uses an audio encoding technique called DSD (Direct Stream Digital), which resembles the original analogue audio quality more closely than PCM encoding, which is used for regular Audio-CDs.
+To store the large amounts of data that are needed for DSD, a Super Audio-CD uses a DVD-like 4.7 or 8.5 GB high density disc.

-One of the great features of Super Audio-CD is that is allows for a CD-compatible data layer on a disc.
-When such a CD layer is available on the disc, it can be played on any CD player, including a CD-i player (in standard CD quality of course).
-Please note that this CD-Audio layer is a producer's option, and is not required for any Super Audio-CD.
+Super Audio-CD optionally supports the inclusion of a CD-compatible data layer on a disc.
+When such a CD layer is available on the disc, it can be played on any CD player, including a CD-i player (in standard CD quality).
+Please note that this CD-Audio layer is a producer's option, and is not a requirement for Super Audio-CDs.
 Only discs with this CD-compatible layer can be played on a CD-i player.
-Look for this information on the CDs case.
+CD-Audio compatibility is indicated on the Super Audio-CD’s packaging.

 5.15 Will CD-i play HDCD, CD-Video, CD-MIDI or CD-Text?

-CD-Video (not to be confused with Video-CD, which is a totally different system) is a 12 cm CD which contains 20 minutes of CD-Audio and up to 6 minutes of LaserDisc-format analogue video.
-The video can only be played on LaserDisc players, the audio can be played on any CD-player, including CD-i players.
+CD-Video (not to be confused with Video-CD, which is a totally different system) is a 12 cm CD that contains up to 20 minutes of CD-Audio tracks and up to 6 minutes of LaserDisc-format analogue video with accompanying digital audio.
+The video track can only be played on LaserDisc players, the audio-only tracks can be played on any CD-player, including CD-i players.

 CD-MIDI is a CD-Audio disc with MIDI (Musical Instrument Digital Interface) information in the subcode channels.
 This allows for MIDI-devices like synthesizers to play along with the music on the CD.
 The applications of CD-MIDI are very rare.
 The audio of a CD-MIDI disc can be played on any CD-player, including CD-i players.

 CD-Text is a CD-Audio disc with the names of songs and performers stored in the subcode channels.
-This information can be made available on the displays of compatible CD-players.
-It is very likely that all future CD-Audio discs will contain CD-Text information.
-To date, no CD-i player will display CD-Text information.
+This information can be made available on the displays of compatible CD-players, like car audio units.
+CD-i players can not display CD-Text information.
 The audio of a CD-Text disc can be played on any CD-player, including CD-i players.

 5.16 Will CD-i play DVD discs?

 No. A DVD is a different kind of disc, based on a high density format.
-It requires a new physical laser unit to read the discs.
-A CD-i player can only read discs based on the normal infra-red laser technique: compact discs or CDs.
-It is unlikely that a combination playback device for CD-i and DVD will ever become available, nor will it be possible to upgrade a CD-i player to play DVD discs since this should require the replacement of the entire disc read-out mechanism.
+It requires a different physical laser unit based on red laser technology to read the discs.
+A CD-i player can only read discs based on CD-standard infra-red laser technique.

 5.17 Will a DVD-player play CD-i discs?

-A DVD-Video player cannot play CD-i discs, since it does not include all of the CD-i logics such as the required operating system in ROM, the CPU and the appropriate audio and video decoding ICs.
+A DVD-Video player cannot play CD-i discs, since it does not include CD-i components such as the required operating system in ROM, the CPU and the appropriate audio and video decoding ICs.
 Most DVD-Video players however can play Video-CDs, but they use an internal playback application instead of the CD-i application that is stored on every Video-CD disc.
 Hence, CD-i specific additions such as menu screens or subtitles will not be shown.

 5.18 I'm having troubles playing a CD-Extra (CD-Plus, Enhanced CD).
 Why?

-A CD-Audio disc may contain data tracks, for example containg CD-ROM programs with additional info about the performing artist.
-However, when such a disc is played on an old CD-Audio player, the data track would not be recognized as such, resulting in the playback of noise.
-Playing this noise loud could eventualy result in the damaging of the speakers.
+A CD-Audio disc may contain data tracks, for example to store programs with additional info about the performing artist that can be shown on a computer platform.
+However, when such a disc is played on an older generation CD-Audio player, the data track might not be recognized as such, resulting in the playback of noise.

-To avoid this problem, Philips, Sony and Microsoft established a standard which was initally called CD-Plus but which was later renamed into CD-Extra due to trademark-related issues.
+To avoid this problem, Philips, Sony and Microsoft established a standard which was initially called CD-Plus, but which was later renamed into CD-Extra due to trademark-related issues.
 Sometimes it's also called Enhanced (Music) CD.
 The logo is made up of the regular CD-Digital Audio sign with a '+'-mark next to it.
-The standard is described in the Blue Book.
+The standard is specified in the Blue Book.

-Remeber that a CD-i player can play the CD-Audio tracks of CD-ROM discs that contain the CD-ROM data as a regular track.
-Look for the CD-Extra (CD-Digital Audio+) logo on a disc to verify wether it is a true CD-Extra disc and hence not usable on a CD-i player.
+And this is where the CD-i "problem" comes in: since all consumer CD-i players and all later generation professional CD-i players contain a multi-session capable drive, and according to the multi-session specification the player will read the latest session first.
+Since this is the session where the data with the extra information for playback on a computer platform is stored, it will not "see" the audio-tracks.
+As a result, the disc will not play.
+Remember that a CD-i player can play the CD-Audio tracks of CD-ROM discs that contain the CD-ROM data as a regular track on normal “single session” CDs.
+Look for the CD-Extra (CD-Digital Audio+) logo on a disc to verify whether the disc is a true CD-Extra disc and hence will not be usable on a CD-i player.